 For more than a month our personnel worked with partners to deliver the food, water, medical supplies, and materials the island residents desperately needed.

-The RAF moved 1,500 tonnes of freight into and around the Caribbean during the Hurricane relief effort, including shelter kits, solar lanterns and buckets - essential items in the aftermath of a natural disaster.
+The RAF moved 1,500 tonnes of freight into and around the Caribbean during the Hurricane relief effort.

 Our aircraft flew 2,000 passengers into and around the region in the aftermath of Irma.
-Royal Marines, UK Government ministers and officials, UK police, probation officers could get on the ground to start their critical work.
+Royal Marines, UK Government ministers and officials, UK Police, probation officers could start their critical work

 Working with our international partners